mcornick/passwoid/CONTRIBUTING.md

 and isolate your changes in a topic branch that I can merge without pulling in other stuff.

-All of my JavaScript code uses the ISC license.
-If you submit a pull request, I'll assume you are OK with any code you add being placed under that same ISC license.
-If this is not the case for any reason, please let me know why you can't tolerate the ISC license.
+powm uses the LGPL-3.0+ license.
+If you submit a pull request, I'll assume you are OK with any code you add being placed under that same LGPL-3.0+ license.
+If this is not the case for any reason, please let me know why you can't tolerate the LGPL-3.0+ license.
 I am 99.99% likely to reject your change in that case, but I'll let you have your say.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor